-&lt;sup>97 Glasgow Climate Pact, Decision 1/CP.26 contained in FCCC/CP/2021/12/Add.1 (13 November 2021), par.
+27 Glasgow Climate Pact, Decision 1/CP.26 contained in FCCC/CP/2021/12/Add.1 (13 November 2021), par.
 26 - 27, available at:

-&lt;sup>98 IISD, Summary report, 27 June - 1 July 2022 - 2022 UN Ocean Conference (online), available at: https://enb.iisd.org/2022-un-ocean-conference-summary#brief-analysis-second-un-ocean-conference Oral submissions of the Commission of Small Island States (12 September 2023, ITLOS/PV.23/C31/4), page 25, available at:
+28 IISD, Summary report, 27 June - 1 July 2022 - 2022 UN Ocean Conference (online), available at: https://enb.iisd.org/2022-un-ocean-conference-summary#brief-analysis-second-un-ocean-conference 29 Oral submissions of the Commission of Small Island States (12 September 2023,

-UNCLOS parties, must act to address this intergenerational emergency.
-It is for States to take the best available science, such as the conclusions of the IPCC, and agree on further legal commitments.
+UNCLOS parties, must act to address this intergenerational emergency.30 It is for States to take the best available science, such as the conclusions of the IPCC, and agree on further legal commitments.
 In doing so, the community of States cannot leave developing States behind.
 Developing States deserve the same opportunities that have been afforded to developed States, to develop their resources for the benefit of their people.

-- 7 - 8 Timor-Leste is grateful that COSIS has brought the defining issue of our time before 9 you, supported by a youth-led movement.
-The Tribunal has been given a very - 10 important task: It must elucidate on the rights and obligations of States Parties - relating to climate change, as well as existing gaps in the law.
-In doing so, it must also leave sufficient room for States to further develop the legal framework through - the political process under the UNFCCC.
-The Tribunal should bear in mind that "(too much) coercion kills all noble, voluntary devotion." - 15
+Timor-Leste is grateful that COSIS has brought the defining issue of our time before you, supported by a youth-led movement.
+The Tribunal has been given a very important task.
+It must elucidate on the rights and obligations of States Parties relating to climate change, as well as existing gaps in the law.
+In doing so, it must also leave sufficient room for States to further develop the legal framework through the political process under the UNFCCC.
+The Tribunal should bear in mind that "(too much) coercion kills all noble, voluntary devotion."31